-Based on a CO2 capture and conversion architecture to design a self-sufficient device, SunCoChem’s innovation intends to reduce costs and CO2 emissions, decreasing the dependence of the European Chemical Industry on carbon-based raw materials.
+Based on a CO2 capture and conversion architecture to design a self-sufficient device, SunCoChem’s innovation allows to reduce costs and CO2 emissions, decreasing the dependence of the European Chemical Industry on carbon-based raw materials.

 Start date – 1 May 2020 End date – 31 October 2024